5 Times Jesus Taught Us About Kindness

 Xenophobia is one of the biggest problems the world has today.
 But this prejudice of foreigners has been going on even in Jesus’ time.

-The Samaritan woman is a foreigner and in the eyes of a Jew, she’s a gentile.
+The Samaritan woman is a foreigner; in the eyes of a Jew, she’s a gentile.
 These two races don’t associate.
-In fact, it’s frowned upon to talk to a gentile.
+It’s frowned upon to talk to a gentile.

 4. Showing Compassion to the Sick